jakechamblee/Lysis-curve-plot/README.md

-# lysis_curve.py
+# Lysis-curve

-This package generates automated lysis curves (bacterial growth curves) for biological research via **Plotly** and utilizes custom code for automated grouping, titles, annotations and subplotting within a single graphing function.
+This package generates automated lysis curves (bacterial growth curves) for biological research via **Plotly** and utilizes code for automated grouping, titles, annotations and subplotting within a single custom graphing function.

 Simply changing the function arguments can generate a variety of bacterial growth curves.